-Former Gucci And Loro Piana Public Relations (PR) Executive Diego Moriondo Appointed Chief Marketing And Communication For APO Group's Volunteer Program Supporting The Roman Catholic Church In Africa
+Former Gucci and Loro Piana Public Relations (PR) Executive Diego Moriondo Appointed Chief Marketing and Communication for APO Group's Volunteer Program Supporting the Roman Catholic Church in Africa

 In his role as Chief Marketing and Communication Officer for the APO Group Volunteer Program, Diego Moriondo will be responsible for supporting SECAM’s officials in envisioning, developing, and overseeing the entire communication and marketing strategy for the Roman Catholic Church in Africa.
 His mandate is to strengthen SECAM's public voice, enhance its visibility, and ensure the cohesive dissemination of its messages across the 38 national and regional episcopal conferences it represents.

-"The addition of Diego Moriondo's world class expertise is a significant milestone for our volunteer program and our partnership with the governing body of the Roman Catholic Church in Africa," said Nicolas Pompigne-Mognard ( ), Founder and Chairman of APO Group.
-"Diego's experience in crafting compelling narratives for global luxury brands like Gucci and Loro Piana will be pivotal in shaping a powerful and unified communication strategy that resonates deeply with Africa's Catholic community and a wider global audience."
+"The addition of Diego Morion’o’s world class expertise is a significant milestone for our volunteer program and our partnership with the governing body of the Roman Catholic Church in Africa," said Nicolas Pompigne-Mognard (), Founder and Chairman of APO Group.
+"Diego’s experience in crafting compelling narratives for global luxury brands like Gucci and Loro Piana will be pivotal in shaping a powerful and unified communication strategy that resonates deeply with Afri’a’s Catholic community and a wider global audience."

 Diego Moriondo expressed his enthusiasm for taking on this new challenge: "I am honoured to dedicate my experience to supporting APO Group's mission and the vital work of SECAM.
 The opportunity to leverage strategic communications to impact the lives of millions across Africa is profoundly meaningful.
 I look forward to working with the team to develop an integrated strategy that empowers SECAM to communicate effectively throughout the continent."